These are the highest paying oil rig jobs (with salaries) in 2025

 Meanwhile, a QA/QC Inspector is essential to the smooth operation of the rig and offers a clear pathway toward leadership positions in health and safety, quality control management, or even operational oversight.

-With experience and further training, these entry-level roles can evolve into highly specialised positions, such as Drilling Engineers or Project Managers, where salaries can easily surpass six figures.
+With experience and further training, these entry-level roles can evolve into highly specialised positions, such as Drilling Supervisors or Project Managers, where salaries can easily surpass six figures.

 Many oil companies also offer extensive training programs, allowing workers to specialise in areas like subsea engineering or environmental compliance, further expanding career opportunities.